 The final product:

 I also made slab tops (these from white pine logs) for all the curved border sections.At the top landing, I built a small linen cabinet.
 The door pull was made from a hay rake handle that I found on the farm years ago (and saved for something like this).
-The stair treads have a variety of nail holes, knots, and worm holes to keep it real.

 And finally, the treads were drilled for the motion-activated LED stair lighting kit, which is pretty cool in itself.